F1rst-Unicorn/stocks/manual/development/spec.md

 * `version: int`: The version of the food type

 * `buy: int`: Set to 1 if the food is on the shopping list, 0 otherwise.

 Result: `application/json`, `Response`

+`POST /v2/food/description`: Set the description of an existing food

+Query parameters:

+* `id: int`: The ID of the food type to rename

+* `version: int`: The version of the food type

+Form parameters:

+* `description: String`: The new description to set

+Result: `application/json`, `Response`